jaenudin86/Attendance/README.md

 What I have done:
 ->Created customized calendar
-->created add calendar activity with selecter xml - defining state of checkboxed buttons
+->created add calendar activity with selecter xml - defining state of checkboxed buttons ->added animations, alert dialog on delete and progress spinner while item is loading

 Plan for next week:
 Finishing my time table